 Love Affair with the Automobile

 What we know as the car culture was born in the fabulous fifties.
 It reached its apex in everyday life at about this same time.
-Being able to select an individually tailored conveyance from a vast array of makes, models, and types was what drove the American consumer market forward.
+In fact, being able to select an individually tailored conveyance from a vast array of makes, models, colors, and types was what drove the American consumer market forward.

 Even more than the object of this uniquely American love affair was the notion of being able to possess such a powerful, sleek, and chrome-covered vehicle as your very own pleasure wagon.
 Such personal freedom of choice, however, did not exist in the ancient time depicted in The Ten Commandments.